 Having an understanding of a bride’s psyche is just as important as having an understanding of fabrications, body types and styles.
 Coral of Corston Couture designs for the bride who loves romantic lace and beading with a modern edge, shapes that float and glide and above all, for the woman who loves the comfort of a soft silk lining and a style cut to suit her body.
-With 2 ready to wear collections a year there is always plenty of variety to choose from and along with a custom design service, Coral’s insistence on personalised service, and quality workmanship on site by her talented team means that each gown is a girl’s dream.
+With two ready to wear collections a year there is always plenty of variety to choose from and along with a custom design service, Coral’s insistence on personalised service, and quality workmanship on site by her talented team means that each gown is a girl’s dream.
 And being stocked in both Sydney and Melbourne, means that brides from all over the country have access to her exquisite gowns.
 Let’s take a peek inside the world of Corston Couture.

 How and why did Corston Couture come into being?